 Employers see the value of online training in a similar way.
 Companies are spending more on online training and increasing their budgets to take advantage of the increasing availability of job-related training.
 If your company or university doesn't offer online training yet, don't worry.
 Chances are they will very, very soon.

-For lots more information on online training and related topics, check out the links on the next page.
+For lots more information on online training and related topics, check out the links below.